 Improve problem-solving, analytical, and leadership skills, and appreciate the complexity of global health research through service-based projects alongside community partners.

 |GHL-201||Sociology & Politics of Health||1|

 |Three credits from:|

 In the fall of their senior year, students will enroll in GHL400.
-At the beginning of the semester, students will meet with the instructors of the course to agree on a capstone portfolio.
-This collection should be made up of presentations and projects generated by the student from his curricular and co-curricular global health experiences (e.g., blogs or newspaper articles authored; education materials or presentations created; research or health surveys to which the student contributed, etc.), and a reflective paper integrating the content.
+At the beginning of the semester, students will meet with the instructor(s) of the course to agree on a capstone portfolio.
+This collection should be made up of presentations and projects generated by the student from his curricular and co-curricular global health experiences (e.g., blogs or newspaper articles authored; education materials or presentations created; research or health surveys to which the student contributed, etc.), a reflective paper integrating the content, and a mutually-agreed upon public presentation of the portfolio.
 Students should highlight concepts important in leading effectively, acting responsibly, and living humanely.
 Example components include advocacy and promotion of public health at all levels of society, critical and creative thinking and problem solving skills, cultural contexts affecting community health, ethical decision-making as related to self and society, and research methods.

-Students may substitute the following courses as electives if they are approved by the Global Health Minor Committee.
+Students may substitute the following courses as electives if they are approved by the Global Health Minor Committee; new courses not listed below can be considered upon request.
 Approval will be in consultation with instructors and based on expectations regarding the relevance to the Global Health Minor:

 ECO-232 Public Policy